Skip to content

 The default repo location for downloaded uenv images.
 The repo is selected according to the following process:

-• if the --repo CLI arguement overrides
+• if the --repo CLI argument is given, use that setting

 • else if repo is set in the config file, use that setting